Derek-Hartman/PowerCiscoMeraki/README.md

 about: Generic details regarding this project.
 ---

-### My first Github upload, Still learning how to use github
+### My first Github upload, still learning how to use github

 ### API documentation
 [https://developer.cisco.com/meraki/]